EnviroDIY/SensorModbusMaster/README.md

   - Value must be in four contiguous 16-bit registers
   - Value is always fully big endian
   - Supported as if it were a 32-bit unix timestamp because the first 32-bits of the TAI64 timestamp will be 0x40000000 until the year 2106.
-  - See <https://www.tai64.com/> for more details on this format type
 - **TAI64N** (64-bit timestamp followed by a 32-bit nanosecond count)
   - Value must be in six contiguous 16-bit registers
   - Value is always fully big endian
   - Note that the seconds and nanoseconds are broken into two different fields.
-  - See <https://www.tai64.com/> for more details on this format type
 - **TAI64NA** (64-bit timestamp followed by a 32-bit nanosecond count and then a 32-bit attosecond count)
   - Value must be in eight contiguous 16-bit registers
   - Value is always fully big endian
   - Note that the seconds, nanoseconds, and attoseconds are broken into three different fields.
-  - See <https://www.tai64.com/> for more details on this format type
 - `byte` (8-bit unsigned integer or raw byte of data)
   - Must specify either the first or second 8-bit component of a single 16-bit register)
   - By default, the Modbus command for pre-setting a single register will be used (0x06).